 At the end of each year, I like to host my own little video game awards ceremony in my head and highlight some of the best games I’ve played.
 Here are the winners of The Batty Awards since 2011.
 Note that this list is updated periodically.

-If you are looking for more recommendations, feel free to check out my Backloggery.
+If you are looking for more recommendations, click here.

 2016 | Pony Island